nbingham1/cog/README.md

 #### Functions

-> Functions aren't yet connected to the type system.
+> Member functions are not yet implemented.

 Functions are declared using syntax similar to C++ but with behavior similar to Go.
 The receiver is specified with a scope resolution operator.
 However functions cannot be defined inside a structure.
 They must be explicitly defined outside.
 Functions without the receiver are defined like any other function in C++.